How much could you save using store brands?

 Every family needs laundry detergent and it is probably the worst of the brand power wallet eaters.
 A three-liter bottle of the leading orange bottle costs $10.
 The comparable in-store brand is $3.99.
 If you have to buy a new bottle every two weeks (remember that a family of four would have a decent amount of laundry), then you are saving $12 a month buying store brands.
 So far, our family of four is saving $20 a month, and we have only looked at two products.
 Let's speed this up a bit.

-If you buy a 12-pack of popular Atlanta-based soda pop, you'll pay $4.99.
-The comparable store brand costs $2.79.
+If you buy a 12-pack of popular Atlanta-based soda pop, you'll pay $5.99.
+The comparable store brand costs $3.79.
 Our family of four will save $8.80 per month buying a case a week.
-A box of spaghetti noodles from a company that sounds like gorilla costs $1.88, and the comparable store brand cost $1.25.
-Two boxes per week comes to $5.04 per month in savings.
-The peanut butter that features a popular storybook character costs $2.69, but for the store brand, you'll pay $1.88.
-Finally, "it's not delivery" frozen pizza costs $6.99, and the store brand is $3.29.
+The peanut butter that features a popular storybook character costs $4.69, but for the store brand, you'll pay 2.88.
+Finally, "it's not delivery" frozen pizza costs $8.99, and the store brand is $5.29.

 Have you been able to keep up with the math?
 Look at your calculator.
-If you got it right, then it should read a total savings of $51.88 for the month.
+If you got it right, then it should read around $50 for the month.
 Go ahead and run the numbers again.
 I didn't believe it at first either.
-With just a quarter of the invisible shopping cart full, our family of four has saved what amounts to $622.56 a year!
-This is well over five hundred dollars in savings, and we have only begun to shop.
+With just a quarter of the invisible shopping cart full, our family of four has saved what amounts to $600 a year, and we have only begun to shop.